How values support every company & team

 Those who do not have a mission or vision statement at hand, because they want to establish values for a team in the company, can also carry out a simple self-evaluation.
 For this you can simply ask all parts of the team anonymous and equal, which values are personally important to them in the company / team.
 Everyone should have the same say, free of hierarchy or position.
 This diverse mix of personalities and attitudes gives you a comprehensive view of the company / team.

 Once you’ve found the values, it’s important to use them and implement them properly.
 This can mean a big change in how we deal with each other.
 It should not be ignored that change always takes time, especially if it breaks old routines.
 For a change, it is important that the values are current and not an e-mail that will be put in a folder.
-New values can be brought in very well in stand-up meetings or short workshops, keeping them in the minds of colleagues.
+New values can be brought in very well in stand-up meetings.
+Also can be brought in short workshops, keeping them in the minds of colleagues.
 Here it is important that the methods are based on the values.
 In a more conservative company, which is based on stability and reliance on best practices, a piñata party to celebrate the disruption is inappropriate.

 Values in the company vs. values in the team